5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 1. Biodegradable

-Non-biodegradable toilet cleaners will either build up in the septic tank or simply flow out of the tank and penetrate through the ground, further poisoning the ground water.
+Non-biodegradable toilet cleaners will either build up in the septic tank or simply flow out of the tank and penetrate through the ground, further poisoning the groundwater.

 A good way of knowing whether a toilet bowl cleaner is biodegradable is by checking out its active ingredients.
-Plant-based formulas are organic and therefore biodegradable.
+Plant-based formulas are organic and, therefore, biodegradable.

 2. Certified by Environmental Bodies